 Dan Benbow is a West Coast writer who has contributed to Alternet, Beyond Chron.org, Get Underground, and Kotori Magazine.
 He keeps a blog at www.benbosophy.blogspot.com, and is currently at work on his first novel.

 Bénédicte is a researcher for Women Working Worldwide and an Associate Lecturer in Sociology at Manchester Metropolitan University.
 She has an MA in Politics from L’Institut d’Études Politiques de Lyon and a Ph.D in Sociology from MMU.
-Her key research interests include the transformation of personal life and relationships in the context of migration as well as the exploration of some of the dynamics between gender and globalisation.
+Her research interests include the transformation of personal life and relationships in the context of migration and the dynamics between gender and globalisation.

 Fabio La Rocca

 Fabio La Rocca is a sociologist at Le Centre d’Études sur l’Actuel et le Quotidien at the Sorbonne University, Paris, where he directs the Groupe de Recherche sur l’Image en Sociologie (GRIS).
 He teaches Communication and Sociology of Cultural Process at University of Evry Val d’Essone.
 He is publishing coordinator of the journals Sociétés and Les Cahiers Européens de l’Imaginaire and a member of the group On Wall, and collaborates with the research centre ATOPOS at the University of São Paulo, Brazil where he is Visiting Professor.
 His book Regards et Visions: Climatologie de la Ville Postmoderne was published by CNRS Editions in 2013.